Tips for Cleaning Your AC System

 2. Check Your Filter

-Furnace filters need to be exchanged every few months, depending on the kind you use.
+Furnace filters need to be replaced every couple of months, depending on the model you use.

 3. Clean the Inside